DiegoGarea/reactjs-3d-Shirt-threejs-valtio-tailwind/README.md

 <hr/>

-#Technologies Used
+# Technologies Used

--Framer Motion: Used to add smooth animations and transitions to the app's UI elements, providing an engaging user experience.
+- Framer Motion: Used to add smooth animations and transitions to the app's UI elements, providing an engaging user experience.

--React Vite: The project is set up with Vite, a fast build tool for React apps.
+- React Vite: The project is set up with Vite, a fast build tool for React apps.
 It enables quick development and efficient bundling of the app's assets.

--Valtio: Valtio is employed for state management.
+- Valtio: Valtio is employed for state management.
 It offers a minimalist and performant way to manage and synchronize the app's state across components.

--3D GLTF: The project integrates 3D models in GLTF format to showcase T-shirt designs in a visually appealing and interactive manner.
+- 3D GLTF: The project integrates 3D models in GLTF format to showcase T-shirt designs in a visually appealing and interactive manner.

--Maath: Maath is utilized to enhance mathematical operations and calculations within the app, ensuring accurate and smooth interactions.
+- Maath: Maath is utilized to enhance mathematical operations and calculations within the app, ensuring accurate and smooth interactions.

--Three.js: This powerful JavaScript library is used to create and manipulate 3D scenes in the browser.
+- Three.js: This powerful JavaScript library is used to create and manipulate 3D scenes in the browser.
 It's responsible for rendering the 3D T-shirt preview.

 <hr/>

+# App Features

--Customize T-shirt colors using the ColorPicker component powered by Framer Motion for smooth color transitions.
+- Customize T-shirt colors using the ColorPicker component powered by Framer Motion for smooth color transitions.

--Choose from a selection of AI designs using the AIPicker component.
+- Choose from a selection of AI designs using the AIPicker component.

--Upload your own design files with the FilePicker component.
+- Upload your own design files with the FilePicker component.

--Interact with the 3D T-shirt preview, powered by Three.js and GLTF.
+- Interact with the 3D T-shirt preview, powered by Three.js and GLTF.